 In theory, posting content to social media seems simple enough.
 You design a post, and upload it online every few hours to engage your customers.
 But how do you know when to post?
 And if you have to keep posting throughout the day, how do you do so without having to login and out of each social profile and manually uploading posts?
 More importantly – How do you decrease the time spent on social media, but make sure you still drive traffic to your website?

 The answer : A social media marketing tool.
-Tools like Viraltag, Buffer and Hootsuite make it easier to curate, manage and schedule content to social media from a single dashboard, effectively saving you up to 5-6 hours each week!
+Tools like Viraltag, Buffer, Hootsuite, or AgoraPulse make it easier to curate, manage and schedule content to social media from a single dashboard, effectively saving you up to 5-6 hours each week!

 You can schedule content for weeks in advance, and the tool will automatically send those posts out to social media at the designated time.
 So all you have to do, is make sure you have enough posts lined up in your content queue.